Adding Glass Shelves to a Cabinet

 I need to specify glass shelving in my cabinet.
 Is there a way that I can do this?

-In the standard Cabinet Specification dialog there is no entry under the Materials tab for the shelves, so if you need to change the material of the shelving to be different from the rest of the cabinet, you will need to manually create shelving, which can be modified independently of the rest of the cabinet.
+In X6 products you can specify the shelving material by using the Materials panel of the Cabinet Specification dialog.
+However, in X5 and prior products there is no entry under the Materials tab for the shelves, so if you need to change the material of the shelving to be different from the rest of the cabinet, you will need to manually create shelving, which can be modified independently of the rest of the cabinet.

-To follow along with this example we recommend starting a New Plan and placing a single Full Height Cabinet to follow along with.
+To follow along with this example we recommend starting a New Plan and placing a single Full Height Cabinet .
 Once you have done this, move on to the steps below.

 - First, select the cabinet using the Select Objects tool and click Open Object .